clicom/CLICOM-data/README.md

 # CLICOM

-This repository is an archive of the CLICOM code base and also contains sample CLICOM data.
+This repository is an archive of sample CLICOM data.

 Some files in this repository are greater than 100 Mb therefore we have enabled [Large File Storage (LFS)](https://git-lfs.github.com/)